Pedro-marques03/host-a-static-website-on-aws/README.md

 ### Prerequisites
 - AWS account with permissions to create and configure VPC, EC2, and related services.
-- Domain name registered via Route 53 (or another domain registrar).
+- Domain name registered via Route 53 (or another domain register).
 - Git installed on your local machine for cloning the repository.
 - SSL certificate configured in AWS Certificate Manager.